 Most of the hands are left hands, which suggests that painters held the spraying pipe with their dexterous hand.

-a fluke of nature?
+I saw a few hands with 6 digits, a fluke of nature?
 A mistake?
 I could not ask!
 (See the center red hand) (Carol discovered later that this was a genetic abnormality.)
 Why were those hands not discovered earlier?
 Are there more caves nearby?
 Did they find graves, did someone find living quarters near by since this is obviously a ceremonial spot?

 I had tons of questions!
 Yet, I might as well have spoken Chinese to our guide.
 There was nobody who spoke my language.
 The guide we had might even have known more but was not really interested in speaking English.
 She rattled on in Spanish in a rehearsed way.
 Too bad, I liked this old spot on Earth!